Breitscheid, Hesse: Geology

-Neighbouring communities
+Neighbouring municipalities

-Breitscheid borders in the north on the community of Burbach (Siegen-Wittgenstein district in North Rhine-Westphalia), and the towns of Haiger and Dillenburg, in the east on the town of Herborn, in the south on the community of Driedorf (all in the Lahn-Dill-Kreis), and in the west on the communities of Willingen and Liebenscheid (both in the Westerwaldkreis in Rhineland-Palatinate).
+Breitscheid borders in the north on the municipality of Burbach (Siegen-Wittgenstein district in North Rhine-Westphalia), and the towns of Haiger and Dillenburg, in the east on the town of Herborn, in the south on the municipality of Driedorf (all in the Lahn-Dill-Kreis), and in the west on the municipalities of Willingen and Liebenscheid (both in the Westerwaldkreis in Rhineland-Palatinate).

-Constituent communities
+Constituent municipalities

 Aside from the main centre, which bears the same name as the whole, there are outlying centres called Erdbach, Gusternhain, Medenbach and Rabenscheid.
-The community came into being on 1 January 1977 as part of Hesse's municipal reforms.
-The constituent communities were formerly independent municipalities.
+The municipality came into being on 1 January 1977 as part of Hesse's municipal reforms.
+The constituent municipalities were formerly independent municipalities.

 Politics

 Municipal council

-The municipal elections on 26 March 2006 yielded the following results:
+The municipal elections on 14 March 2021 yielded the following results:

 Note: FWG is a citizens' coalition.